History, Politics and Society Summer School

 Certification

-All students who complete the programme will receive an attendance certificate.
+All students who complete the programme will receive a certificate of attendance.

 Those seeking credit at their home institution may request a detailed certificate which lists contact hours (for seminars and lectures), an assessment of their contribution to seminar discussions, grades achieved for written work, and the number of private study hours required.
 Certificates will usually be sent to students' home institutions within a month of the end of the summer school.